OGGM/oggm/docs/index.rst

 dynamics module accounting for frontal ablation, and several mass-balance models, including a pre-calibrated temperature-index model.

-OGGM is above all a modular platform that supports novel modelling workflows, **encouraging researchers to create unique model chains for their research**.
+OGGM is a modular platform that supports novel modelling workflows, **encouraging researchers to create unique model chains for their research**.
 Our framework is designed to be flexible and adaptable, making it an ideal tool for a wide range of applications in glaciology and related fields.

-**This webpage is for the software documentation for version 1.6.x (unreleased)**:
+**This webpage is for the software documentation for version 1.6.3 (to be released)**:

 - check-out :doc:`whats-new` to read about the updates in this version
 - check-out `docs.oggm.org/en/stable <https://docs.oggm.org/en/stable>`_ for the stable version